-b.
-Documentation:

-- For the abnormal cells: - If only one abnormal clone is present: two karyotypes.

-- If more than one related abnormal clone is present: two karyotypes of the stemline and one of each sideline. - If unrelated clones are present: two karyotypes for each stemline and one for each associated pertinent sideline. - In instances when the sideline contains complex abnormalities, two karyotypes of each sideline may be required for better documentation. - For the normal cells: - If only normal cells are present: two karyotypes. - If normal and abnormal cells are present: one karyotype of a normal cell.
+- b.
+Documentation (Figure 1): - For the abnormal cells: - If only 1 abnormal clone is present: 2 karyotypes. - If more than 1 related abnormal clone is present: 2 karyotypes of the stemline and one of each sideline. - If unrelated clones are present: 2 karyotypes for each stemline and 1 for each associated related sideline. - In instances when the sideline contains multiple complex abnormalities, 2 karyotypes of each sideline may be required for better documentation. - In instances when the clone contains multiple complex abnormalities, additional karyotypes may be needed for better clarification and documentation. - For the normal cells: - If only normal cells are present: 2 karyotypes. - If normal and abnormal cells are present: 1 karyotype of a normal cell.

-6.3.1.4 Follow-up studies of patients who have had a previous cytogenetic study: For the following analytic guidelines, it is assumed that the laboratory has documentation of the patient's previous cytogenetic results.
-If the study has been performed elsewhere and there is minimal information available, it is recommended that, except for patients seen for the first time posttransplant, the analysis be considered the same as an initial diagnostic workup (see above).
+6.5.1.4 Follow-up studies of patients who have had a previous cytogenetic study: for the following analytic guidelines, it is assumed that the laboratory has documentation of the patient's previous cytogenetic results.
+If the study has been performed elsewhere and there is minimal information available, it is recommended that, except for patients seen for the first-time post-transplant, the analysis must be considered the same as an initial diagnostic workup (see Section 6.5.1.3).

 - I. Patients who have not undergone allogeneic hematopoietic cell transplantation: - a.
-Analysis: analyze 20 cells.
-If all cells are normal, additional cells may be scored for a specific abnormality by G-banding or FISH if pathology is positive for the diagnosis in question.
-For some patients, follow-up cytogenetic study is ordered to rule out a therapy-associated malignancy (e.g., MDS) rather than disease recurrence.

-b.
-Documentation:

-- For cases with both normal and abnormal cells or only abnormal cells: - One karyotype of a normal cell, if such a karyotype was not documented in a previous study by the laboratory; otherwise, one normal metaphase spread. - One or two karyotypes from each abnormal clone for a minimum total of two karyotypes. - For cases with all normal cells: - Two karyotypes. - II.
-Patients who have undergone an allogeneic hematopoietic cell transplantation for whom donor versus recipient origin of the cells can be determined (by sex chromosome complement or cytogenetic heteromorphisms):
+Analysis: Analyze 20 metaphase cells.
+If all cells are normal, additional cells may be scored for a specific abnormality by G-banded chromosome or FISH analysis if pathology suggests a specific karyotypic abnormality.
+For some patients, follow-up cytogenetic study is ordered to rule out a therapy-related malignancy (eg, MDS) rather than disease recurrence. - b.
+Documentation: - For cases with both normal and abnormal cells or only abnormal cells: - One karyotype of a normal cell, if such a karyotype was not documented in a previous study by the laboratory; otherwise, 1 normal metaphase spread. - One or 2 karyotypes from each abnormal clone for a minimum total of 2 karyotypes. - For cases with all normal cells: - Two karyotypes. - II.
+Patients who have undergone an allogeneic hematopoietic cell transplantation for whom donor vs recipient origin of the cells can be determined:

-For studies aimed solely at determining engraftment status, molecular methods and/or interphase FISH (in the case of opposite sex transplant) are more sensitive than G-banded chromosome analysis and are the preferred methodologies.
-Therefore, in consultation with the referring physician, cancellation of test requests for G-banded chromosome analysis for engraftment status should be considered.
+For studies aimed solely at determining engraftment status, molecular methods using different types of markers (eg, short tandem repeat, single-nucleotide polymorphism [SNP], and indel) are more analytically sensitive than G-banded chromosome analysis and are the preferred methodologies.20-22 Cytogenetic analyses should only be performed to exclude additional abnormalities or assess remission status.
+Therefore, in consultation with the referring physician, cancellation of test requests for G-banded chromosome analysis for engraftment status may be considered.
+Interphase FISH analysis using centromeric probes for the X and Y chromosomes (in the case of sex discordant transplant) can be used to determine the percentages of donor and recipient cells but may have limited sensitivity.